- Opinions vary as to whether an attorney should or should not go in-house.

 If you search job boards, legal recruiter ads, or other sources where in-house jobs are typically listed, it should be no surprise that there are far more law firm than in-house positions listed.
 For example, if you go to most cities in the United States of between 100,000 and 200,000 people, there are likely to be more than 100 law firms of more than 10 attorneys.
 In this same market, there may be fewer than 10 companies that even employ in-house attorneys, and the number of attorneys these companies hire is likely to be quite low.

 D. Once You Go In-House, Your Skills Are Likely to Deteriorate

 Very few attorneys realize just how much their skills are likely to deteriorate once they go in-house.
 A large portion of the responsibility of many in-house attorneys is to farm out challenging work to the appropriate law firms.
-Therefore, once you go in-house, you will often cease doing sophisticated legal work and instead merely hand off work to law firms.
+Therefore, once you go in-house, you will often cease doing sophisticated legal work and instead merely hand it off to law firms.
 For some attorneys, this is the ideal job.
-For other attorneys, this is not an ideal job because they no longer work directly on challenging legal work.
+For others, this is not ideal because they no longer work directly on challenging legal work.

 E. You May Have to Work as Hard In-House as in a Law Firm